Ramankonatham-RK/Linux/linux-commnds-ReadMe.md

 # Linux Commands
-## Basic

-ls - List files and directories
+# ls - List files and directories

 Displays the contents of a directory.